 At their heart, all stories are about a problem and a solution: proposing a situation, no matter how abstract; including a challenge, desire, or question; and then resolving the situation.
 Video is the one medium that allows us to use the largest range of senses and techniques to tell that story in a way that will make people feel and think about something differently.
 When you’ve got something to say, video allows you to say it with light and sound, color, visual composition, timing, language and design.

-Take a moment to look at this videos.
+Take a moment to look at these two videos.

 The two are totally different, except that neither one is in English, and both story curves are compelling.
 In both cases, the visual and audio choices are vital in telling the story.
 Get out your hankies for the first, and pay attention to how color, light, sound, editing techniques, and great directing and acting pull you into this story about communication, human needs, and values.